 The bright colours and effects in fireworks are produced by a cocktail of chemicals.
 Fireworks emit light, heat and sound energy along with carbon dioxide and other gases and residues.
 The exact emissions will depend on the firework, but as gunpowder is a main component sulphur compounds are emitted along with small amounts of particulates, metal oxides and organic compounds (including minute amounts of polycyclic aromatic hydrocarbons, dioxins and furans).
 On and around Bonfire Night (November 5th), there is often a noticeable increase in pollution from particulates and dioxins.
 Approximately 14% of UK dioxin emissions are produced around Bonfire Night - most of this coming from bonfires rather than fireworks.
 Current research indicates that deposits of pollutants from fireworks do not pose a risk to soil or water.

 Fireworks are explosives and must be used with caution.
 Having fireworks at home can be great fun, as long as they are used safely.
 Figures show more children rather than adults get hurt by fireworks.
 Over the past five years over 350 pre-school children, some only a year old, were treated in hospital for fireworks injuries.
-For information on firework safety contact the Department of Business, Enterprise & Regulatory Reform (BERR), who co-ordinate national firework safety campaigns.
-They have produced a Firework Safety Code:
+More information on firework safety can be found on the GOV.uk website.

 - Only buy fireworks marked BS 7114.

 - Don’t drink alcohol if setting off fireworks.